 The role of the Board is to approve the strategic direction of the Group, to guide and monitor the management of Wesfarmers and its businesses in accordance with the strategic plans, to instil the core values of the Group, and to oversee good governance practice.
-The Board aims to protect and enhance the interests of its shareholders, while taking into account the interests of other stakeholders, including employees, customers, suppliers and the wider community.
+The Board aims to protect and enhance the interests of its shareholders, while taking including employees, customers, suppliers and the wider community.